alliander-opensource/decentralized-auth/docs/known-issues.md

 ## When Raspberry Pi receives DEVICE_DELETED and DEVICE_ADDED events it keeps sending data to old service providers

 To solve this a new side key should be generated when a device is added or deleted.

+## My Home backend

+The unnecessary backend of [www.iotahome.nl](https://www.iotahome.nl) with its in-memory session state is:

+1. A bottleneck
+1. A trusted third party.
+(You have to trust that the backend does what it says it does.
+It does, but still.)

+It would be better if the My Home consent management UI would be frontend code only.
+I don't see a reason against it.
+Then the My Home frontend can be deployed on something like [IPFS](https://ipfs.io/) to create a decentralized application (DAPP).
+When turning it into a DAPP everyone can inspect the code, it cannot be changed, and the servers run decentralized.